Welcome to Sunday Scribbles!

 ‘When you’re a hot shot lawyer, change it,’ Grandpa threw back with a gesture at the graffiti.
 ‘Until then, law says it ain’t art.’

-‘Come on kid, even you have to admit this one’s creepy,’ the council worker smiled as he gestured to the spray painted man.
+‘Come on kid, even you have to admit this one’s creepy,’ the council worker said as he gestured to the spray painted man.
 Top hat.
 Fanged teeth.
 Pale skin.

 ‘The eyes moved!’
-Harvey exclaimed.
+Harvey yelled.
 He sucked in a breath as the eyes twitched on the wall.
 ‘See, it’s alive!’

 He grabbed his grandpa’s hand and pulled him closer to the wall.

-‘I don’ see nuffin,’ Grandpa grumbled.
+‘I don’ see nuffin,’ Grandpa said.
 ‘Head out the clouds, kid, or you’ll never go far.’

 Harvey’s eyes flitted to the wall, where, inch by inch, pastel fingers shifted.
 ‘But grandpa…’

-‘But nothing,’ Grandpa insisted as he tugged Harvey away.
+‘But nothing,’ Grandpa replied as he tugged Harvey away.
 ‘Time to go home.’

 Harvey craned his neck back over his shoulder.
 Wide eyes watched as the council worker advanced with the pressure washer.